Pipe Viewer: Online Manual

 -B BYTES, --buffer-size BYTES

 Use a transfer buffer size of BYTES bytes.
-A suffix of "K", "M", "G", or "T" can be added to denote kibibytes (*1024), mebibytes, and so on.
+The same suffixes as “--size” can be used.
 The default buffer size is the block size of the input file's filesystem multiplied by 32 (512KiB max), or 400KiB if the block size cannot be determined.
-This can be useful on platforms like MacOS which perform better in pipelines with specific buffer sizes such as 1024.
-Implies -C.
+This can be useful on platforms like macOS with pipelines that perform better with specific buffer sizes such as 1024.
+Implies “--no-splice”.

 -C, --no-splice

 Never use splice(2), even if it would normally be possible.
 The splice(2) system call is a more efficient way of transferring data from or to a pipe than regular read(2) and write(2), but means that the transfer buffer may not be used.
-This prevents -A and -T from working, cannot work with -X, and makes -B redundant, so using -A, -T, -X, or -B automatically switches on -C. Switching on -C results in a small loss of transfer efficiency.
-(This option has no effect on systems where splice(2) is unavailable).
+This prevents “--buffer-percent” and “--last-written” from working, cannot work with “--discard”, and makes “--buffer-size” redundant, so using any of those options automatically switches on “--no-splice”.
+Switching on this option results in a small loss of transfer efficiency.
+It has no effect on systems where splice(2) is unavailable.

 -E, --skip-errors

 Ignore read errors by attempting to skip past the offending sections.
 The corresponding parts of the output will be null bytes.
 At first only a few bytes will be skipped, but if there are many errors in a row then the skips will move up to chunks of 512.
-This is intended to be similar to dd conv=sync,noerror but has not been as thoroughly tested.
+This is intended to be similar to “dd conv=sync,noerror”.

-Specify -E twice to only report a read error once per file, instead of reporting each byte range skipped.
+Specify “--skip-errors” twice to only report a read error once per file, instead of reporting each byte range skipped.

 -Z BYTES, --error-skip-block BYTES

-When ignoring read errors with -E, instead of trying to adaptively skip by reading small amounts and skipping progressively larger sections until a read succeeds, move to the next file block of BYTES bytes as soon as an error occurs.
+When ignoring read errors with “--skip-errors”, instead of trying to adaptively skip by reading small amounts and skipping progressively larger sections until a read succeeds, move to the next file block of BYTES bytes as soon as an error occurs.
 There may still be some shorter skips where the block being skipped coincides with the end of the transfer buffer.
+The same suffixes as “--size” can be used.

 -S, --stop-at-size

-If a size was specified with -s, stop transferring data once that many bytes have been written, instead of continuing to the end of input.
+If a size was specified with “--size”, stop transferring data once that many bytes have been written, instead of continuing to the end of input.

 -Y, --sync

-After every write operation, synchronise the buffer caches to disk - see fdatasync(2).
+After every write operation, synchronise the buffer caches to disk with fdatasync(2).
 This has no effect when the output is a pipe.
-Using -Y may improve the accuracy of the progress bar when writing to a slow disk.
+Using “--sync” may improve the accuracy of the progress bar when writing to a slow disk.

 -K, --direct-io